• Home

 Robot/bear (inside right) was transposed from graffiti in the Milwaukee area (artist unknown to me),

-Sound files were flashed to circuit boards, two of them, one circuit plays electronic sounds that Doug Seidel recorded and "sent" to me and the other circuit plays a recording of myself tapping organ pipes with the plastic coated handles of needle nosed pliers, (because that's what I had handy), the entire instrument was mounted to a pergola and played while I was simultaneously kicking a bucket.
+Audio files were flashed to circuit boards, two of them.
+One circuit plays electronic sounds that Doug Seidel recorded and "sent" to me and the other circuit plays a recording of myself tapping organ pipes with the plastic coated handles of needle nosed pliers, because that's what I had handy.
+The entire instrument was mounted to a pergola and played while I was simultaneously kicking a galvanized bucket.

 Sounds play for roughly a minute and will do so upon repeated openings of the cover until the non-rechargeable batteries discharge, brown out conditions may also occur.

-This box audio also serves as the soundtrack for the video Robot Oil, a tangential experiment I was working on, at the time.
+This box audio also serves as the soundtrack for a video, titled Robot Oil, a tangential experiment I was working on, at the time.
 The video explored some simulated physical properties of the oil that leaked out of Mr. Bear's friend.

 Mounted inside, a cd-r with associated digital files attempt to document the thing, music, images, video and such-like.